 The team is comprised of ninety undergraduate students spanning all years and faculties of study at Queen's University in Kingston, Ontario, Canada.
 The team is supported by a handful of professors and graduate student advisors.

 Queen's Biomedical Innovation Team (QBiT) is an undergraduate student-run, interdisciplinary design team focusing on biomedical device design and innovation.
-In its eighth year of operation, the team consists of over eighty members with backgrounds spanning across all disciplines of engineering offered at Queen's, Life Science, Computer Science, Biotechnology, Law and more.
+The team consists of over eighty members with backgrounds spanning across all disciplines of engineering offered at Queen's, Life Science, Computer Science, Biotechnology and more.
 The team emphasizes interdisciplinary collaboration to create a comprehensive and fully-realized final product.
 The QBiT team strongly believes in education through application, and thus the team's projects focus primarily on problem identification, prototyping design, and testing phases of product development.
 The team aims to compete in numerous international competitions per year, depending on the nature of the projects undertaken.
 QBiT also focuses its diverse knowledge base on providing learning opportunities for both the students on the team and other interested members of the community.
 The team organizes case competitions, speaker series, and collaborations with other design teams to expand the team's potential and cultivate the principles of biomedical innovation at Queen's and in the greater society of academia.

-The executive team consists of two executive directors, eight project managers, four non-technical directors, and two technical operations managers.
+The executive team consists of two executive directors, two operations officers and seven project managers.
 The efforts of the team are supported by the Queen's University Faculty of Engineering, Department of Mechanical Engineering, Alma Mater Society, and the Human Mobility Research Centre (HMRC) operated out of the Kingston General Hospital in Kingston, Ontario, Canada.

 HMRC Innovation Lab

 Queen's Integrated Learning Centre